OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 The purpose of this task was to collect a dataset of hate speech in French language from various social media networks.
 The collected data was subsequently used to develop an artificial intelligence (AI) algorithm to detect hate speech on social media.

+The task leader for this task was Mohamed Khandil.

 ### Data Collection

 The data collection method used in this task is web scraping, a cost-effective and efficient way to collect data from social media networks.
 This method involves automatically extracting data from websites using python code and/or no-code tools.
 The scraping scripts used in the project are available in the project's repository, in the task's directory: [https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/tasks/task-1-data-collection-and-eda](https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/tasks/task-1-data-collection-and-eda).

 The final dataset contained a total of XXXX sentences.
+These are stored in the task's directory: [https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data](https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data).

 ### Data Annotation

 All sentences were manually annotated using the categories of hate defined above: SEXISM, RACISM, HOMOPHOBIA, HATE SPEECH, BULLYING.

-The task leader for this task was Mohamed Khandil.

 ## Exploratory Data Analysis (EDA)